 Peter E. Cook received his Bachelor of Science degree from Dalhousie University and his medical degree in 1974 from the University of British Columbia.
 Dr. Cook completed his psychiatric residency training at Yale University in 1982.
 He is a Fellow of the Royal College of Physicians and Surgeons of Canada and the American Board of Neurology and Psychiatry.
 He is an Associate Clinical Professor, Department of Psychiatry and Behavioural Neurosciences, McMaster University and sits as a panel member of the Consent and Capacity Board and the Ontario Review Board.
 In March of 2018, he stepped down as Chief of Psychiatry and Head of Service for Schizophrenia and Community Integration Program, St. Joseph’s Healthcare Hamilton.

-is a Senior Lawyer Member of the Consent and Capacity Board and was appointed in 2013.
-Ms. Clapp was called to the Bar in 1998 and holds a Bachelor of Laws degree from the University of Toronto.
+Suzanne Clapp is a Senior Lawyer Member of the Consent and Capacity Board (appointed in 2013) and a Lawyer Member of the Ontario Review Board (appointed in 2021).
+Ms Clapp was called to the Bar in 1998 and holds a Bachelor of Laws degree from the University of Toronto.
 She also holds Bachelor degrees in Life Sciences and Physical and Health Education from Queen's University.
-Ms. Clapp was an Associate Lawyer with McCarthy Tétrault LLP where she practised litigation with an emphasis on medical malpractice, professional disciplinary work, and commercial litigation.
-Ms. Clapp was also a Litigation Lawyer with the City of Toronto Legal Services where she acted as counsel for the City of Toronto in many different types of litigation before various levels of courts and tribunals.
-Ms. Clapp has served in various volunteer and leadership roles in her community.
+Ms Clapp was an Associate Lawyer with McCarthy Tétrault LLP (1996-2001) where she practised litigation with an emphasis on health law, professional disciplinary work, and commercial litigation.
+Ms Clapp was also a Litigation Lawyer with the City of Toronto Legal Services (2002-2006) where she acted as counsel for the City of Toronto in many different types of litigation before various levels of courts and tribunals.

 graduated from Osgoode Hall Law School and was called to the Bar in 2002.
 Ms. Lakra also has an MBA from the Schulich School of Business.
 She is a legal representative for a private research ethics board.
 In the past, she worked as a legal consultant at the World Health Organization headquarters in Geneva, and at a multi-national company.
 Her past community work has included the Canadian Mental Health Association and the College of Dental Technologists of Ontario, where she served as Vice-President.
 In her spare time, Ms. Lakra writes fiction.